Just starting your 6 string journey and searching for an easy way to learn songs?

 In addition to the TAB and standard notation in example 2, there are also chord boxes.
 Chord boxes are a great way to help you visualise the shape of the chord where it is unclear from the TAB which finger to place where.
 The numbers on a chord box represent the fret position (all of our chord examples are around fret 1).
 This time the horizontal lines are the frets, the vertical lines are the strings and the dots display which notes to play.
 Finally, the “X” and “O” symbols mean “don’t play” and “open string” respectively.

 1. One of the simplest patterns is a classic 12-bar blues:

 2. If you’re into punk, rock, metal, etc., then you’re going to come across a power chord or two and there are many bands who’ve carved out decades-long careers off the back of them:

 Go forth in search of TABs!

-Reputable companies such as, Hal Leonard and JamTrackCentral employ professional transcribers to produce their content, so you are in safe hands with them.
-There are also a myriad of Guitar magazines with helpful lessons and TAB so you are only limited by your own research efforts, this is the information Age after all!
+Reputable companies such as Hal Leonard and JamTrackCentral, employ professional transcribers to produce their content, so you are in safe hands with them.
+There is also a myriad of Guitar magazines with helpful lessons and TAB so you are only limited by your own research efforts, this is the Information Age after all!

 Doing it for yourself